Stelter: Bob Woodward's book 'Fear' revives concerns about Trump's fitness

 Even before the excerpts came out, "Fear" was getting attention.
 When it was announced in late July, the title hit No. 1 on Amazon's best sellers list thanks to a spike in pre-orders.

 On Tuesday morning, "Fear" was holding steady at No. 12, an enviable spot one week before launch day.
-By lunchtime on the East Coast, it was at No. 5.
+After the excerpts came out, it soared back to No. 1.

+Trump responded to the reporting by saying that Woodward might have made the stories up, contradicting his own previous praise of Woodward's reputation.

 Newspapers like The New York Times and networks like CNN have led the way with scoop after scoop about Trump's behavior behind closed doors.